Zenith-Stromberg Carburetor Rebuild

 EXAMPLE: numbers CD125, CD150 and CD175 are sizes relating to the choke diameter (1-1/4", 1-1/2", and 1-3/4" respectively).
 They all look very much alike, but details such as throttle linkage will change from car to car.

-Found on classic cars such as Jaguar, Saab, Volvo, and others, the Zenith-Stromberg is a variable-venturi side draft carburetor.
-North American-bound Triumph's ands MG's were also fitted with the Stromberg.
+One style is the variable-venturi side draft carburetor.
 Inside the carburetor, there is a piston connected to a needle which slides inside the fuel jet.
 This is in contrast to the more common fixed-venturi carb, where varying air velocity in the venturi alters the fuel flow.